dgeb/grunt-ember-templates/README.md

 ##### templateName ```function```

 This option accepts a function which takes one argument (the source template filepath) and returns a string which will be used as the key for the precompiled template object.
-The example below stores all templates on the default JST namespace in capital letters.
+The example below strips away the root path from templates so their names will match Ember's conventions:

 ``` javascript
 options: {